Moustikitos/ark-listener/README.md

 ./lys deploy-listener transaction.applied forger.logSomething amount gte 2500000000 vendorField regexp ^sc:.*$ -w http://dpos.arky-delegate.info:4004
 ```

-`lystener` allow remote deployement using `secp256k1` cryptographic security.
+`lystener` also allow remote deployement using `secp256k1` cryptographic security.
 The autorized public keys have to be stored in `auth` file as json format in `.json` folder :

 ```json
 [